JasonYang60/COP5621/README.md

 ./comp < test17.txt  The right version of test07.txt
 ./comp < test18.txt  The right version of test08.txt
 ./comp < test19.txt  Show the logic of our program in handling variable name conflicts.
+```
 **Important**：When handling parameter name conflicts, In our program we follow the principles of C-like compilers, and will ensure that inner-scope variables with the same name take precedence over outer-scope variables within their scope.

-```
-Our code